theiagen/public_health_viral_genomics/docs/source/titan_workflows.rst

 =========
 The Titan_ONT workflow was written to process basecalled and demultiplexed Oxford Nanopore Technology (ONT) read data.
 The most common read data analyzed by the Titan_ONT workflow are generated with the Artic V3 protocol.
 Alternative primer schemes such as the Qiaseq Primer Panel, the Swift Amplicon SARS-CoV-2 Panel and the Artic V4 Amplicon Sequencing Panel however, can also be analysed with this workflow since the primer sequence coordinates of the PCR scheme utilized must be provided along with the raw paired-end Illumina read data in BED and FASTQ file formats, respectively.

-Upon initiating a Titan_ONT run,  input ONT read data provided for each sample will be processed to perform consensus genome assembly, infer the quality of both raw read data and the generated consensus genome, and assign samples SARS-CoV-2 lineage and clade types as outlined in the Titan_ONT data workflow below.
+Upon initiating a Titan_ONT run,  input ONT read data provided for each sample will be processed to perform consensus genome assembly, infer the quality of both raw read data and the generated consensus genome, and assign SARS-CoV-2 lineage and clade types as outlined in the Titan_ONT data workflow below.

 .. figure:: images/Titan_ONT.png
    :width: 800
    :alt: Titan_ONT workflow
    :figclass: align-center

-   **Titan_ONT v1.4.4 Data Workflow**
+   **Titan_ONT Data Workflow**

 Consensus genome assembly with the Titan_ONT workflow is performed performed by first de-hosting read data with the NCBI SRA-Human-Scrubber tool then following then following  `Artic nCoV-2019 novel coronavirs bioinformatics protocol <https://artic.network/ncov-2019/ncov2019-bioinformatics-sop.html>`.
 Briefly, input reads are filtered by size (min-length: 400bp; max-length: 700bp) with the Aritc guppyplex command.
 These size-selected read data are aligned to the Wuhan-1 reference genome with minimap2 to generate a Binary Alignment Mapping (BAM) file.
 Primer sequences are then removed from the BAM file and a consensus assembly file is generated using the Artic medaka command.
 This assembly is then used to assign lineage and clade designations with Pangolin and NextClade.
 NCBI’S VADR tool is also employed to screen for potentially errant features (e.g. erroneous frame-shift mutations) in the consensus assembly.